jwhaney/spm/README.md

-# spm
+# spm-test
-mobile friendly txdot spm
+testing the arcgis api compact build for a mobile friendly txdot statewide planning map